Marmalade-NG/marmalade-ng-ideas/whitelisted_policies.md

 A new standard policy is created called **policy-community**. *(not sure than the name is relevant, open to better  suggestions)*

 This policy is a "proxy policy".
-Its role is to serves as a proxy to a list of whitelisted policies.
+Its role is to act as a proxy to a list of whitelisted policies.
 When called from  the ledger, the **policy-community** delegates and calls the whitelisted policies.

 The existing **policy-fixed-price**, and **policy-auction** are kept as standard policies.